 While ready-to-use rules in Transaction Monitoring systems can offer convenience, they may not align with an institution's specific risk appetite.
 This lack of customization can lead to significant problems, as the rules may fail to capture institution-specific risks and potentially result in missed suspicious activities.
 Therefore, customization of rules according to the institution's risk profile is crucial for an effective Transaction Monitoring system.

-Traditional Transaction Monitoring systems often generate a high number of false positive alerts, resulting in inefficiencies and wasted resources.
-The prevalence of false positives, which can be as high as 90 percent, poses a significant cost in terms of manpower and time.
+Traditional Transaction Monitoring systems often generate a high number of false alerts, resulting in inefficiencies and wasted resources.
+The prevalence of false positives of them, which can be as high as 90 percent, poses a significant cost in terms of manpower and time.
 Mitigating false positives through advanced analytics, machine learning algorithms, and refined detection models is essential for improving the accuracy and efficiency of Transaction Monitoring processes.

 Evading Static Rule-Based Systems